re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

 -   Normally not necessary to test
 -   Relied on as a single source of truth

-There have been attempts to mitigate this; Zod in particular has done a great job with type inference.
-Unfortunately, even they claim that:
+There have been attempts to mitigate this.
+Zod in particular has made type infererence (and even type manipulation!) a core focus of their approach, but even they claim that:

 > "Because of a limitation of TypeScript, types from recursive schemas can't be statically inferred."